SENPAI-Molecular-Dynamics/SENPAI/README.md

 ## Example use

-`./senpai.bin --in examples/DES.mol --out render.xyz --time 1000 --dt 0.5 --mol 512`
+`./senpai.bin --in examples/DES.mol --out render.xyz --time 1000 --dt 0.5`

-This will tell SENPAI to simulate 512 benzene molecules at STP for one nanosecond using a half femtosecond timestep.
+This will tell SENPAI to simulate the contents of `examples/DES.mol` at STP for one nanosecond using a half femtosecond timestep.
 The rendered simulation will be saved in `render.xyz` for further analysis.

 ## Questions and Answers